Move 2 matches to make 4 squares matchstick puzzle

 This helps to make the next conclusion,

-Conclusion 3: The four independent squares must be connected at the corners if they are to be formed by 16 matchsticks of the given puzzle figure.
+Conclusion 3: The four independent squares must be connected at the corners if they are to be formed by 16 matchsticks of the puzzle figure.

 This should help understand how far apart the squares are.

-Comparing the three final figures with the puzzle figure: Move 2 matches to make 4 squares matchstick puzzle
+Comparison of the three final figures with the puzzle figure: Move 2 matches to make 4 squares matchstick puzzle

 The Key pattern identified,

-But in the puzzle figure all the squares are attached to the line of symmetry.
+But in the puzzle figure, all the squares are attached to the line of symmetry.

 Conclusion 4: These two possible final figures are too much different from the puzzle figure to make in 2 stick moves.